Panel of Advisors

 Dr. Bouton currently serves as a member of the advisory group for the Council’s Global Food and Agriculture Program, a member of the advisory board for Omnivore, a venture capital firm investing in Indian agricultural and food companies, and an affiliated expert of the Lugar Center focusing on issues of global food security.

 He holds an AB cum laude in history from Harvard College, an MA in South Asian studies from the University of Pennsylvania, and a PhD in political science from the University of Chicago.
-He is married and has two grown children and three grandchildren.

 Howard W. Buffett

 Howard W. Buffett is a lecturer at Columbia University's School of International and Public Affairs, where he teaches management techniques for improving the effectiveness of foreign aid and global philanthropy.
 Buffett also teaches at the University of Nebraska-Lincoln, lecturing on topics related to international food and agricultural policy.
 Prior to that, he was the executive director of the Howard G. Buffett Foundation, which strengthens food security for vulnerable populations throughout the world.

 Buffett previously served in the US Department of Defense, overseeing agriculture-based economic stabilization and redevelopment programs in Iraq and Afghanistan.
 He received the Joint Civilian Service Commendation Award–the highest ranking civilian honor presented by the Joint Chiefs of Staff at the request and approval of the Combatant Commanders.
 Prior to that, Buffett was a policy advisor for the White House Domestic Policy Council where he coauthored the President’s cross-sector partnership strategy.
 Prior to serving in the White House, he was a special assistant in the Office of the Secretary at the US Department of Agriculture, where he authored the expansion strategy for the nation’s Cooperative Extension System.